 Figure 4 – Engineering properties of wood as a function of moisture content

 Strength ratios are next used to adjust the clear-wood values in order to account for the strength-reducing defects permitted in a given stress grade.
 Stress grades, a measure of engineering wood quality, are generally assigned based on a quick visual inspection, or from bending tests run in the production line.
 In the latter case, the stiffness is proportional to the modulus of elasticity, and that is then correlated to strength.
 Table 1 lists typical grades for Southern white pine, ranging from stud (lowest quality, like a cheap 2x4 that can be found at material supply stores) all the way to a dense select structural grade.
 The difference in bending strength is more than a factor of 3 over this stress grade range.
-In addition, as noted earlier, the value for the dense select structural already has a factor of at least 2.5 on it, so the bending value obtained in a laboratory test could easily exceed 8000 psi.
+In addition, as noted earlier, the value for the dense select structural grade already has a factor of at least 2.5 on it, so the bending value obtained in a laboratory test could easily exceed 8000 psi.

 As shown in Table 1, the properties commonly given for most woods are allowable bending stress (Fb), horizontal shear (Fv), compression parallel to grain (Fc), compression perpendicular to grain (Fc_), and the modulus of elasticity (E).
 In addition to the basic orientation-specific properties of a species of wood, it should be evident that not all woods behave the same way under load.
 Softer woods, such as spruce, pine, or fir, are relatively inexpensive and therefore are used predominantly for structural purposes in light-frame structures.
 Harder woods, such as oak or hickory, have a different growth rate and pattern, making the woods harder to replenish, while also giving them superior characteristics for certain construction applications.